Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many Italians choose cremation because placing urns in cemetery niches requires less maintenance and saves time than traditional burials, easing the burden on relatives.

-Cremation is generally cheaper than burial in terms of casket and land costs.
-A cremation costs a maximum of 731 euros, most of which are provided by private companies, according to Italian health ministry regulations.
+Cremation is generally cheaper than burial in terms of coffin and land costs.
+A cremation costs a maximum of 731 euros, most of which are offered by private companies, according to Italian health ministry regulations.
 Meanwhile, burials cost thousands of euros.

 Another reason is to avoid the need to dig up graves and remove bodies from cemeteries.
 In Italy, this is mandatory in most cases after 10 or 20 years of burial.
-The practice is often traumatic for relatives who attend the event.
+This is often traumatic for relatives who attend the event.

 Ngoc Anh (according to Reuters)